BLCM/BLCMods/Pre Sequel Mods/Astor/ReadMe.md

 You are on TPS-Mods repository, where you can find all my Pre-Sequel (AKA Borderlands-The Pre-Sequel) Mods.
 (For the BL2 Mods, please go to the BL2-Mods section)

-This Read Me is just here as a quick synopsis, for detailed informations, each Mod has is own Read Me (and even a Changelog), so don't hesitate -whoosh!- to give a look on it.
+This ReadMe is just here as a quick synopsis, for detailed informations, each Mod has is own ReadMe (and even a Changelog), so don't hesitate -whoosh!- to give a look on it.

 * * * * *